Mortgage Reserve Accounts Explained

 We also investigate what to do if you believe you were mis-sold this type of product and how you can pay off this form of loan.

-What is a mortgage reserve account and how do they work?
+What is a mortgage reserve account, and how does it work?

-A mortgage reserve account is where your provider deposits part of your mortgage and the other part is used to fund the purchase of your property as usual.
+A mortgage reserve account is where your provider deposits part of your mortgage, and the other part is used to fund your property purchase as usual.

 Importantly, the reserve portion does not require any repayments until the end of the loan term – as the conventional part of your mortgage will do.
 Your funds will only accrue interest once you have withdrawn them.